TNK-BP shares at historic low on Rosneft's Sechin comments

-MOSCOW, March 22 Shares in TNK-BP Holding , the traded unit of TNK-BP oil producer, fell more than 14 percent to reach its historic low on Friday after Igor Sechin, the head of Rosneft, reiterated that Rosneft will not buy out TNK-BP shares.
+MOSCOW Shares in TNK-BP Holding, the traded unit of TNK-BP oil producer, fell more than 14 percent to reach its historic low on Friday after Igor Sechin, the head of Rosneft, reiterated that Rosneft will not buy out TNK-BP shares.

 Sechin told Rossia-24 TV channel that Rosneft has no plans to buy out TNK-BP shares from minority shareholders.
 He was speaking after Rosneft completed the $55 billion deal to acquire TNK-BP from BP and AAR consortium of four Soviet-born tycoons.